krujos/willitconnect/README.md

 Will It Connect?
 ================

 Sometimes, you just want to know if you can reach your thing (service really) from Cloud Foundry.
 Is there a proxy in the way, is there an app security group, the dreaded firewall of doom or is it your code?
-Will It Connect takes a hostname (or ip) and a port and tries to make a connection from inside Cloud Foundry.
+Will It Connect takes a hostname (or ip) and a port and tries to make a socket connection from inside Cloud Foundry.
 If your destination allows us to open a socket, we report success, if not, we fail.
 Deploy it to the same space you intend to run your app and you can test the exact environment!
+The original usecase was designed with non http connections in mind, so we don't make any assumptions about protocol.
+We simply open a socket connection to the host and port.

 #For Example: